Last Updated on

 - This tool is also incredibly easy to use and, at the risk of sounding like a grade-schooler, we really like that the results are colour-coded nicely… Why?
 Because without even reading the numbers/scores themselves, you can see pretty instantly whether your website is performing well or not.
 (Red is a glaring beacon of shame, orange a warning, green for good, etc.)

 While Google’s PageSpeed Insights may not offer as many features, or as much data or suggestions on how to fix problems as other page speed testing tools, the fact that it is Google trumps all.
 As of December 2019, Google controlled 92.71% of Search Engine Market Share Worldwide (according to GlobalStats statcounter).
-In other words: Google’s results matter more than other tools’ results.
+In other words: Google’s results matter more than other results from other page speed tools.
 In other words, if the Google tool is finding issues with your website performance, it would be pure folly to ignore them.

 Bonus Page Speed Insights Tools